wangbo17/GBM-TxEval/README.md

 - **Colour** indicates the false discovery rate (FDR).
 - Among all tested gene sets, **JARID2 still shows the highest NES**, consistent with earlier findings.
 - However, the updated analysis highlights that other **PRC1- and PRC2-associated gene sets**, including **PDGFR2, CBX6, CBX7, and CBX8**, are also commonly enriched across samples.
-- Interestingly, **CBX2**, which was previously prominent, is no longer highly significant—underscoring the impact of updated annotations and pipeline improvements.
+- Interestingly, **CBX2**, which was previously prominent, is no longer highly significant.

 ### Heatmap (log₂FC GSEA)
 - **Colours** represent the NES, and only the most significant gene sets from the outer bubble plot are displayed.